BOATING & RECREATION

 NH BOATING LAW

 Boating activity on Laurel Lake is governed by the laws of the state of New Hampshire.
 The following is a list of significant laws that must be observed.
 A full listing of NH boating laws and regulations is available here.
-More information may be found in the NH Boater's Guide.
+For more information visit NH Boater's Guide.

 - All motorized vessels of any size must be registered, in addition to sailboats and sailboards 12 feet or longer.
 Every New